 - The exclusion of land and uninstalled materials in the determination of POC would reduce the percentage of completion of real estate projects resulting in a decrease in retained earnings as at January 1, 2018 as well as a decrease in the revenue from real estate sales in 2018.
 This would result to the land portion of sold inventories together with connection fees, to be treated as contract fulfillment asset. - The mismatch between the POC of the real estate projects and right to an amount of consideration based on the schedule of payments explicit in the contract to sell would constitute a significant financing component.
 Interest income would have been recognized for contract assets and interest expense for contract liabilities using effective interest rate method and this would have impacted retained earnings as at January 1, 2018 and the revenue from real estate sales in 2018.
-Currently, any significant financing component arising from the mismatch discussed above is not considered for revenue recognition purposes. - The Group is acting as a principal for the provision of air-conditioning services, common use service services and administration and handling services.
-This would have resulted to the gross presentation of the related revenue and the related expenses and cost.
+Currently, any significant financing component arising from the mismatch discussed above is not considered for revenue recognition purposes. - For airconditioning services, common use services and administration and handling services, would have acted as principal, these would have resulted to the gross presentation of the related revenue and the related expenses and cost.
 Currently, the related revenue is presented net of costs and expenses.
-These would not result to any adjustment in the retained earnings as of January 1, 2018 and net income for 2018.
+These would not result to any adjustment in the retained earnings as of January 1, 2018 and net income.